lahari104/Documentations/Jenkins/jenkins-sonar.md

 ![Preview](./Images/jenkins-19.png)

-* After the installing jenkins we need to configure the user with credentials by following below steps then we can able to configure jenkins with that user.It is better to save these credentials(username and password) as these credentials are essential to login to the jenkins server.
+* After the installing jenkins we need to configure the user with credentials by following below steps then we can able to configure jenkins with that user.
+It is better to save these credentials(username and password) as these credentials are essential to login to the jenkins server.

 ![Preview](./Images/jenkins-20.png)